toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

    $this->calling($mockDbClient)->connect->throw = new \Database\Client\Exception();

 .. note::
-	The syntax uses anonymous functions (also called closures) introduced in PHP 5.3.
-Refer to `PHP manual <http://php.net/functions.anonymous>`__ for more information on the subject.
+	The syntax uses anonymous functions (also called closures), which are a standard feature in PHP.
+	Refer to the `PHP manual <http://php.net/functions.anonymous>`__ for more information on the subject.

 As you can see, it is possible to use several methods to get the desired behaviour: